skip to main |

 Faisal and his brother wanted to help, realizing they were not the only ones looking for baby supplies in Banda.
 While the armies made a start with clearing the city, Faisal’s brother started transporting fuel and instant foods to Banda and Faisal focused on bringing baby and feminine supplies.
 He came in contact with more and more people wanting to apply the money they had into helping the population, making his initiative almost develop into a NGO.
 Banda Aceh by now had been noticed internationally, and pushed by the overwhelming amount of money raised globally to help the tsunami victims, the city was gradually invaded by almost five hundred help organizations.
 This made Faisal meet with Oxfam, and he started working for them to extend his aid work, supplying the city with new water and sanitation systems, and later with shelter.
 After quite some time with Oxfam he transfers to UNDP, where he still works today.

-wish to further study engineering.
+Now, after almost four and a half years of working in tsunami relief, he is thinking maybe this year will be the last.
+He will have to go back to his original profession in building construction.
+But before that, he has the wish to further study engineering.
 He has noticed the need for proper engineering skills to help develop Aceh and make use of the growth potential with all the natural resources Aceh has.
 Hopefully his savings and some luck will take him to one of the colleges in Malaysia, Australia or even Delft at some point.

-(Lhok Nga after tsunami - image by Faisal Ridwan)
+(Lhok Nga after tsunami - image by Faisal Ridwan) _in general

 It took just a few days before the international community realized the full extent of the destruction in Aceh, but to the survivors those days seemed ages.
 No drinkable water, no food, no shelter, no sanitation, circumstances grown ups can deal with for a day or two, but babies, elderly, handicapped and the ill are seriously threatened by.
 Especially these more vulnerable people require immediate attention, otherwise the chance of them perishing in the aftermath of a disaster is considerable.